What are FATCA and CRS?

 Non-Financial Entity

-The trusts that we tend to have onboarded onto our platform are set up as UK trusts with only UK tax resident individual trustees.
-If such a trust has no corporate trustee and not delegated investment decisions to a discretionary fund manager, we would typically expect the classification to be a passive Non-Financial Entity.
+The trusts that we have on our platform are set up as UK trusts with only UK tax resident individual trustees.
+Where the trust has no corporate trustee and has not delegated investment decisions to a DFM, we would typically expect the classification to be a passive Non-Financial Entity.

-In that scenario we are required to establish who the controlling persons are and will issue a self-certification form to collect the relevant information that we may need to report to HMRC (in future).
+For NFEs we are required to establish who the controlling persons are and will issue a self-certification form to collect the relevant information that we may need to report to HMRC (in future).
+The trustees will not need to register directly with HMRC for AEOI.
+If the self-certification provider fails to provide a valid self-certification, they may be liable to a penalty.
+We are required to demonstrate best efforts in obtaining self-certification forms from our investors.

 In a trust context a controlling person means a settlor, trustee, protector, beneficiary or class of beneficiaries, and any other natural person exercising ultimate effective control over the trust.
 If an individual performs more than one role all roles are to be disclosed as we may be required to report all roles.